slevithan/awesome-regex/README.md

 ## JavaScript regex evolution

-*A concise history of improvements to regular expressions in the JavaScript [standard](https://tc39.es/ecma262/), with links to the [TC39](https://tc39.es/) proposals where the new features were developed and discussed.*
+*A concise history of improvements to regular expressions in the JavaScript [standard](https://tc39.es/ecma262/), with links to the [TC39](https://tc39.es/) proposals where features were developed and discussed.*

 - ES3 [1999] introduced powerful regular expressions, though limited compared to other major flavors.
 - ES6/ES2015 added: [[*explainer*](https://exploringjs.com/es6/ch_regexp.html)]